G20 task force wants companies to come clean on climate risk

 "Only then will climate risk become integral to corporate governance and how we all do business," Mark Wilson, chief executive of insurance firm Aviva Plc, said in a statement.

-The TCFD was called for by the Group of 20 economies and set up by the G20's Financial Stability Board (FSB).
+The TCFD was called for by the Group of 20 leading economies and set up by the G20's Financial Stability Board (FSB).

-It recommended on Wednesday that companies disclose how they identify, assess and manage climate risks and opportunities and how risks in the short, medium and long- term impact their business, strategy and financial planning.
+It recommended on Wednesday that listed companies disclose how they identify, assess and manage climate risks and opportunities and how risks in the short-, medium- and long- term impact their business, strategy and financial planning.

-They should also describe the potential impact of limiting global temperature rise to 2 degrees C on their business, and how greenhouse gas emission cuts will impact their bottom line.
+They should also describe the potential impact of limiting global temperature rise to 2 degrees Celsius on their business, and how greenhouse gas emission cuts will impact their bottom line, it said.

-"The disclosure recommendations will give financial markets the information they need to manage risks and seize opportunities stemming from climate change," Bank of England Governor Mark Carney, who chairs the FSB, said.
+"It remains the case that only one third of the top 1,000 U.S. companies produce broadly comparable information on the climate risks they face," Bank of England Governor Mark Carney, who chairs the FSB, said at the launch of the report.

+"With the right information, you can have optimists and pessimists (on climate change) ... back decisions with capital.
+This is about giving people the right information," he added.

 Concerns among the financial community are growing that assets are being mispriced because the full extent of climate risk is not being factored in, threatening market stability.